-We exceeded the MCL for (PFNA) Perfluorononanoic Acid during the last quarter of 2022 of which you were notified.
-We are working with the New Jersey Department of Environmental Protection to resolve this issue.
+We exceeded the MCL for (PFNA) Perfluorononanoic Acid during the 1st quarter of 2024 of which you were notified.
+We were working with the New Jersey Department of Environmental Protection to install treatment to resolve this issue.
 This was based on a Running Annual Average.

 Some people who drink water containing PFNA in excess of the MCL over many years could experience problems with their immune system, kidney, liver, or endocrine system.
 For females, drinking water containing PFNA in excess of the MCL over many years may cause developmental effects and problems with the immune system, liver, or endocrine system in a fetus and/or an infant.
-Some of these developmental effects can persist through childhood.
+Some of these developmental effects can persist through childhood. \